SPK1997/react-snap-state/Readme.md

 - This is possible using useSetValue hook.
 - Check its API in API reference section.
 ---
+## ⏳ Updating State asynchronously

+- This is possible using async setters.
+- Check its API in API reference section.
+---

 ## 🧩 API Reference

 ### 🏗️ `<StoreProvider />`